CJK Dictionary Institute

 and is designed for security applications (e.g. terrorist watchlists, anti-money laundering systems, customer identity management systems) and general natural language processing.
 CJKI’s databases are currently licensed to a number of software development and IT companies including Fujitsu, Sony, IBM, Google, Microsoft, Yahoo, and Amazon.

 CJKI is also responsible for producing academic papers regarding technological and linguistic issues pertaining to Chinese, Japanese, Korean, and Arabic.
 These include papers discussing natural language processing and the use of dictionaries in language education.
 A 2009 paper introduces the CJKI Arabic Romanization System (CARS), a new Arabic romanization including indications of word stress and vowel neutralization.

 Jack Halpern

 Jack Halpern is the founder and CEO of the CJK Dictionary Institute.
 A linguist and entrepreneur, Halpern is a speaker of over 10 languages and Editor in Chief of the Kodansha Kanji Learner’s Dictionary.
 In addition to his work with CJKI, Halpern is an avid unicyclist, founding and serving as Executive Director for International Development for the International Unicycling Federation.
-He has lived in Japan for over 30 years.
+He has been living in Japan for over 50 years.